flutter/website/src/ui/interactivity/actions-and-shortcuts.md

 The map given to a `Shortcuts` widget maps a `LogicalKeySet` (or a `ShortcutActivator`, see note below) to an `Intent` instance.
 The logical key set defines a set of one or more keys, and the intent indicates the intended purpose of the keypress.
-The `Shortcuts` widget looks up keypresses in the map, to find an `Intent` instance, which it gives to the action's `invoke()` method.
+The `Shortcuts` widget looks up key presses in the map, to find an `Intent` instance, which it gives to the action's `invoke()` method.

 {{site.alert.note}}
-  `ShortcutActivator` is a replacement (as of Flutter 2.3.0) for `LogicalKeySet`.
-It allows for more flexible and correct activation of shortcuts. `LogicalKeySet` is a `ShortcutActivator`, of course, but there is also `SingleActivator`, which takes a single key and the optional modifiers to be pressed before the key, and `CharacterActivator`, which activates a shortcut based on the character produced by a key sequence, instead of the logical keys themselves. `ShortcutActivator` is also meant to be subclassed to allow for custom ways of activating shortcuts from key events.
+  `ShortcutActivator` is a replacement for `LogicalKeySet`.
+  It allows for more flexible and correct activation of shortcuts.
+  `LogicalKeySet` is a `ShortcutActivator`, of course, but there is also `SingleActivator`, which takes a single key and the optional modifiers to be pressed before the key.
+  Then there is `CharacterActivator`, which activates a shortcut based on the character produced by a key sequence, instead of the logical keys themselves.
+  `ShortcutActivator` is also meant to be subclassed to allow for custom ways of activating shortcuts from key events.
 {{site.alert.end}}